 I find this network to be the easiest to work with for my affiliate marketing projects and will be giving you examples, strategies and even a full detailed tutorial on how to set up your first ad the same way I do.

 You can check out my Bing Ads guide to affiliate marketing here but I recommend you read this article first to understand how the PPC world works for this business first, so you can have good context going into Bing Ads if you decide to.
+I do consider it the best PPC network for affiliate marketers to start with and use no matter what level.

 2) Google Ads.
 I did make money there.
 It had the most potential but:

-Because my account was suspended, I couldn’t fully realize that potential.
+Because my Google Ads account was suspended, I couldn’t fully realize that potential.
 You see what happened was that my account suspension came at a time in Google’s history when MASS accounts were being destroyed by Google, very often without explanation.

 I personally feel I was part of that group, but the great news is that my account was also reinstated in 2019 and I have recently begun using this network again.